By selecting “Edit/Properties” for the instrument window, you will be able to set some of the following instrument properties:

 Modify instrument value: You can define coefficients to modify the instrument value after calculation.
 This is useful if you need a calculation slightly different than the one included in SIGVIEW; for example, if the unit you would like to use needs some scaling.
 You can define both add (A) and multiply factors (B).
 The resulting instrument value will be calculated from the originally calculated value by using the following expression: NewValue = A + B*OriginalValue.

 Units: Units for instrument value (Volt, meter, etc.).

 Show signal marker: This option is available only for “At..., Maximum, Minimum, Maximum position and Minimum position” instruments.
 If you enable it, a marker will appear in the origin signal, showing the exact position for the value shown in the instrument.
 You can define the content of the marker by changing its text, or turning on the X/Y value display in the marker.

-Play sound on critical value: SIGVIEW will play a single beep when the value is in a critical zone.
+Play sound on critical value: SIGVIEW will play a warning sound (taken from your Windows sound settings) when the value is in a critical zone.

 As an example for the external application, SIGVIEW distribution includes a “Logger.exe” application.
 You can simply copy this file from the SIGVIEW installation folder to some other folder and enter its path to the instrument dialog.
 Logger.exe will log the values passed from SIGVIEW in a *txt file with the name SIGVIEWLog_<current date>.txt in its working directory.